BSidesMUC/BSidesMunich2023/_talks/001-05_HU973U_exploring-discrepancies-in-ciso-job-advertisements-a-comparative-content-analysis.md

   handle: false
   name: Leonhard Kurthen
   photo: ''
-- bio: Daniel Fall and Leonhard Kurthen are both working as advisors in the field of information security and have been working as and with (Chief) Information Security Officers in the past.
-Both share a background in computer science and have been for working for several public accountants.
+- bio: Daniel Fall is a Managing Partner at difesa with a focus on compliance and risk management in the context of information security.
   handle: false
   name: Daniel Fall
   photo: https://pretalx.com/media/avatars/DFA_Small_1_F8uZmQE.jpg